autoplot/documentation/javadoc/org/autoplot/hapi/PasteBufferedReader.md

-# org.autoplot.hapi.PasteBufferedReaderpaste several BufferedReaders together to appear as
+# org.autoplot.hapi.PasteBufferedReader

- one BufferedReader.
+paste several BufferedReaders together to appear as one BufferedReader.

-PasteBufferedReader( )
+# PasteBufferedReader( )

 ***